KieniL/vault/README.md

 The steps were taken from https://github.com/b1tsized/vault-tutorial and the corresponding youtube playlist

+## Notes
+Since I installed it with a self signed certificate I had to skip-tls-verify on unseal vault operator unseal -tls-skip-verify

+Also this flag is needed for every command e.g.

+vault kv list -tls-skip-verify bstv1
 ## enable a a secret type
 vault secrets enable kv